manoshiraha19/Secure-Tomorrow-SDG-16/README.md

 4. Deploy and utilize the model:

    - Integrate the trained model into the desired application or system.
-   - Monitor and update the model periodically to ensure its effectiveness and adaptability.
+   - Monitor and update the model periodically to ensure its effectiveness and adaptability..

 ## Contributing